bu-528-sp19/Deduplicating-Cloud-functions/README.md

 ## 5. Acceptance criteria

-Minimum acceptance criteria is to prevent data duplication which in turn would prevent event duplication.
+Minimum acceptance criteria are:

+  * To prevent data duplication which in turn would prevent event duplication.
+  * Implement different usecases for the same
+  * The architecture should able to cater different usecases (Generalizing the architecture)
+  * User should interact with the framework through CLI

 The stretch goals are: